kubear05/Power-BI-Solution-Template/README.md

   * An on premise Informatica Agent.
 * If using Dynamics CRM as a data source:
   * A Scribe Online account (an ETL tool used to replicate Dynamics CRM data).
+    * API access range must include the server's IP Address (Organization tab -> Security).
+    * Replication Services must be enabled.
+    * Dynamics CRM and SQL Server Database connectors must be enabled.
   * An on premise Scribe Agent.

 ## Step 1: Configure the INI file

-A sample INI file has been provided (Scripts\sample.ini).
+A sample INI file has been provided to configure the solution (Scripts\sample.ini).

 ## Step 2: Run setup.ps1

 1. Open a new PowerShell console running as Administrator.
 2. Run the following PowerShell command to enable scripting for this session: `Set-ExecutionPolicy ByPass`
-3. Navigate to the Solution Template directory containing setup.ps1.
+3. Navigate to the directory containing setup.ps1.
 4. Execute setup.ps1 with the following command: `.\setup.ps1`

 ## Step 3: Post Deployment